 - Michael Davis v.
 R&D Driftwood, Inc., 2009 Iowa App.
 LEXIS 137.
 Iowa Court of Appeals held that a dramshop cause of action does not accrue until the Notice of Dramshop was served on the defendant.

 - State v.
 Joe Williams, Johnson County Case No. SRCR071507.
-Former University of Iowa wrestler and coach charged with a sex offense.
+Former University of Iowa wrestler, Olympian, and coach charged with a sex offense.
 Jury returned a verdict of not guilty.

 - State v.
 Darbara Singh, Mahaska County Case No. FECR063062.
 Client charged with Sexual Assault in the Third Degree and False Imprisonment.
 Both charges were dismissed after deposition of complaining party.
 Client subsequently filed a civil action against the complaining party that resulted in not only a monetary settlement, but also an agreement to a permanent injunction preventing the complaining party from disseminating any further false statements about client.